Kruise Leeming

-He played the Huddersfield Giants in the Super League and on loan from Huddersfield in 2016 at Oldham (Heritage № 1359) in the Kingstone Press Championship.
+He played the Huddersfield Giants in the Super League and on loan from Huddersfield in 2016 at Oldham in the Championship.
+At representative level, he has played for England, the Combined Nations All Stars, and England Knights.

 Background

 Leeming was born in Lobamba, Eswatini (then Swaziland), but raised in Halifax, West Yorkshire, England.

 Kruise is a graduate of the Giants' academy system. and was called up to the England Knights squad in 2019 along with 3 other Giants players.

 Club career

 Huddersfield Giants

 A product of Huddersfield's academy, Leeming made his Super League début against Warrington Wolves in 2013, and scored with his first touch of the ball.
 He went on to make one further appearances that year, and four appearances in 2014.
 Leeming established himself in the Huddersfield first-team in 2015, playing 15 times including an appearance from the bench in each of Huddersfield's Super 8s fixtures.

 He has become a regular first team player since 2015 and was an integral part of the first team squad.